Free cooling: Refrigeration migration

 A valve arrangement within the water chiller opens a direct path between the condenser and the evaporator.
 The relatively warm fluid in the chiller loop vaporizes the refrigerant, and the energy is carried directly to the condenser, where it is cooled and condensed by the water from the cooling tower.
 This method is driven by the idea that the refrigerant tends to move towards the coldest point in a refrigeration circuit.
 The cost savings associated with this method are due to the compressor's inactivity, since the blower, fans and pumps are all operational.

 Seasons

 High ambient temperature

 When the process return water temperature is equal to or lower than the ambient air temperature, free cooling is not suitable.
-The system's three way valve will bypass the free cooling heat exchanger and direct the fluid flow through the chillers to be cooled to the required set point temperature.
+The system's three-way valve will bypass the free-cooling heat exchanger and direct the fluid flow through the chillers to be cooled to the required set-point temperature.

 Mid-season operation

-For mid-season operation, the water is partially cooled by the compressor and partially by the ambient temperatures.
-The percentage of free cooling achieved mid-season is dependent on seasonal temperatures although partial free cooling commences when the ambient air temperature is 1 °C below the process return water temperature.
-The water is partially cooled through the free cooler, then flows through the chillers to achieve the required set point temperature.
+For mid-season operation, the water is partially cooled by the compressor and partially by the ambient temperature.
+The percentage of free cooling achieved mid-season depends on seasonal temperature although partial free cooling commences when the ambient air temperature is 1 °C below the process return water temperature.
+The water is partially cooled through the free cooler, then flows through the chillers to reach the required set point temperature.